 Explaining to a child with a peanut allergy that they cannot have the same snacks and candies that their friends enjoy is stressful but not as stressful as dealing with an allergic reaction from the child eating food with peanuts.
 I give so much credit to these parents.
 They work so hard to give their children a spooktacular Halloween filled with festive and safe candy and snacks.

-If you are throwing a Halloween party, I urge you to try to throw a peanut free party.
+If you are throwing a Halloween party for a small group of friends or family this year, I urge you to try to throw a peanut free party.

 It is actually not that hard!

 There are so many fun and easy snacks and treats that are peanut free, and I want to share some of them with you!

 This one is super easy and delicious!
 First, pick out fruits that are yellow and orange in color.
 We used pineapple and mandarin oranges for ours, but cantaloupe is great as well!
 Fill the bottom of the mason jar with pineapple, then the oranges, and top it off with whipped cream.
 If you are hosting a Halloween party, I recommend waiting until your guests arrive to put the whipped cream on top.
 I love the idea of putting a few candy corn pieces on top also!

 This idea is so cute for a lunchbox or after school snack!
 Just a quick and easy way to get them excited for Halloween.
 All you need is a marker to make adorable ghost faces on the cheese stick package.
 Fast, easy, and fun!